The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: Introduction

 \subsubsection{Main Contribution}

 We consider a MIMO MAC channel with $r$ receiving antennas and $K \gg r$ users.
-We suggest distributed algorithms for selecting a group of users to transmit in each slot.
-In the first, a threshold value for the norm of the channel vector is set, and only users above the threshold transmit.
-Hence, there is no need to collect CSI from all users.
+We investigate a distributed algorithm for selecting a group of users to transmit in each slot.
+In particular, a threshold value for the norm of the channel vector is set, and only users above the threshold transmit.
+Hence, there is no need to collect CSIs from all users.
 Nor is any cooperation required.
-In the second, an iterative process is suggested, where \emph{multiple thresholds} are set on the norms of the \emph{projections of the channel vectors} on the spaces of previously selected users.
-In this case, CSI is shared, but \emph{only among the selected group}.

-An analysis of the resulting sum capacity in the limit of large $K$ and the respective scaling laws are given for both Zero-Forcing (ZF) and Minimal Mean Square Error (MMSE) receivers.
+The contribution of this study is the analysis of the resulting ergodic sum-rate in the limit of large $K$.
+The respective scaling laws are given for both Zero-Forcing (ZF) and Minimum Mean Square Error (MMSE) receivers.
 This analysis employs recent tools from both Point Process approximation and asymptotic random matrix theory, that to the best of our knowledge, were not used in this setting before.
 Via this analysis, the simple distributed, threshold based algorithm, is shown to achieve the optimal scaling laws.
-Consequently, the benefit compared to traditional (centralized) techniques is demonstrated both analytically and via simulation results.

-The rest of this paper is organized as follows: Section~\ref{sec. related} includes the most relevant related work.
+The rest of this paper is organized as follows: Section~\ref{sec. related} presents the most relevant related work.
 Section~\ref{sec. prelim} includes the required preliminary material.
 Section~\ref{sec. dist alg} introduces the distributed algorithm, gives its analysis and scaling law under ZF decoding.
-Section~\ref{sec. sic} gives an improved, multi-stage algorithm, which, while only semi-distributed (as it requires messaging between the selected users), gives better performance for a small number of users.
 Section~\ref{sec.
 MMSE rec} gives the analysis under an MMSE receiver.
 While conceptually similar, this analysis is the more technically challenging.
-Section~\ref{sec:proofs} gives the previously omitted proofs.
 Section~\ref{sec. conc} concludes the paper.
+Proofs which were omitted in the main body are given in Appendix~\ref{sec:proofs}. \off{